 - 1.)
 Following the writing guidelines, explain something that you find interesting about the aspects of Japan.
-What specifically caught your attention and why? ... - 2.)
-When compared to what we have learned about the USA, how is Japan similar?...
+What specifically caught your attention and why? - 2.)
+When compared to what we have learned about the USA, how is Japan similar?..

-.1

-Evaluate (What will Low.1 Medium.
+Evaluate (What will Low.
+Medium.
 High. .1

 mastery look like?)
 1.)
 Student 1.)
 Student 1.)
 Student .1

-.1 responses too responses have response has at
+responses too responses have response has at

 general or vague partially least one

 when describing reflective interesting aspect

-something new or responses. of Japan written
+-1 something new or responses. of Japan written

 -1 interesting about Student writes and has support for

+-1 Japan one thing but how this aspect

--1 Japan Student is off topic one thing but does not describe how this aspect caught their
+a Student is off topic does not describe caught their

--1 and describes why it caught attention
+and describes why it caught attention

-something we did their attention.
-"The bullet train
+something we did their attention, "The bullet train

 not talk about or "The Bullet train was interesting

-that is not about was neat ". because is goes so
+that is not about was neat.". because is goes so

 Japan .1 fast across the

-l a at . country.
+-I .1 country.
 I wonder

-.ı at . why we do not
+at . .1 why we do not

-a. .1 have these in the
+at a second -1 have these in the

-.i а USA. "
+at a second -1 USA. "

-1 3 3.50
+4 4 4

 2.)
 Does not state a 2.)
 Student 2.)
 Student

 similarity. a identifies one describes multiple

 similarity. a similarities.

 Similarities are:

 Mass

-transportation.
+transportation,

 government

-5